AI

 • Finding a starting point for AI adoption

-These are obstacles we faced at Infinity Group too.
-So, we launched an AI advocacy initiative, aiming to increase adoption across our teams and uncover how it could benefit our processes.
+We faced these obstacles at Infinity Group.
+In order to tackle it, we launched an AI advocacy initiative, aiming to increase adoption across our teams and uncover the potential benefits.

 We’ve put together this case study to show you how we approached our AI journey and what we’ve learned over the last few months.